How Roofing Companies Show Up in Perplexity AI

 The insight that matters here: Google ranks documents.
 Perplexity ranks facts.
 If a roofing company's website buries its key information inside long paragraphs of vague marketing copy, the RAG system simply can't extract anything useful, and won't cite the page at all.

-This is a fundamental shift.
-Optimizing for Perplexity means making facts easy to find, fast to parse, and impossible to misinterpret.
-That requires a completely different content strategy than traditional SEO.
+This changes the job.
+Optimising for Perplexity means making facts easy to find, fast to parse, and hard to misread.
+That calls for a different content strategy than traditional SEO.

 Why Roofing Companies Are Missing a High-Value Professional Audience